The Do's And Don'ts Of Chinese New Year Gifts 2025

 You’re nervous.
 You’ve never met their parents.
 You want to make a great first impression.
 As a polite guest, you decide to bring a gift.
 You hop on the internet to do some sleuthing on “Gift Giving in Chinese Culture.”
 Within minutes of scrolling through the search results, you quickly realize that gift giving in Chinese culture is a potential minefield of social faux pas and embarrassing misunderstandings.
 All of a sudden, finding that perfect gift seems overwhelming.

 But fear not, finding a great gift for Chinese New Year (or any celebration) is doable.
-We recommend our limited-edition dragon box, which is sure to impress, but knowledge of tradition is needed too.
+We recommend our edible bird's nests, which is sure to impress, but knowledge of tradition is needed too.
 Coupled with a keen sense of cultural sensitivity, bringing over that perfect gift for the holidays is a great way to impress those future Asian in-laws.

 CHINESE GIFTS TO AVOID